Ramsey theory: Examples

 is then cut into pieces.
 How big must the original structure be in order to ensure that at least one of the pieces has a given interesting property?
 This idea can be defined as partition regularity.

 For example, consider a complete graph of order n; that is, there are n vertices and each vertex is connected to every other vertex by an edge.
 A complete graph of order 3 is called a triangle.
 Now colour each edge either red or blue.
 How large must n be in order to ensure that there is either a blue triangle or a red triangle?
 It turns out that the answer is 6.
 See the article on Ramsey's theorem for a rigorous proof.

 Another way to express this result is as follows: at any party with at least six people, there are three people who are all either mutual acquaintances (each one knows the other two) or mutual strangers (none of them knows either of the other two).
 See theorem on friends and strangers.

 This also is a special case of Ramsey's theorem, which says that for any given integer c, any given integers n_{1},...,n_{c}, there is a number, R(n_{1},...,n_{c}), such that if the edges of a complete graph of order R(n_{1},...,n_{c}) are coloured with c different colours, then for some i between 1 and c, it must contain a complete subgraph of order n_{i} whose edges are all colour i.
 The special case above has c = 2 and n_{1} = n_{2} = 3.
+The numbers R(⋯) are called Ramsey numbers.